Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Suspension Bridge.md

 **A suspension bridge made from rope and wood that children can walk across.** - Walk across our bridge, then find out what makes it stay up.

-Last initially checked on 2023-01-14 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2023-01-16 by Emma Crickmore (elc75@cam.ac.uk)
+Last initially checked on 2024-01-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ??? by ???.

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->